 Exploring findings from the Sage programme in Leeds.

 Research shows that older LGBT people are especially vulnerable to loneliness as they are more likely to be single, live alone, and have lower levels of contact with relatives.

 They are also less likely to engage with local services, with recent findings showing that over four fifths of older LGBT people do not trust professionals to understand their culture or lifestyle.

-An ongoing evaluation of a project in Leeds, called Sage, directed specifically at lonely LGBT people provides learning on how to support older LGBT people who are, or may be at risk of being, lonely.
+An ongoing evaluation of a project in Leeds called Sage provides learning on how to support older LGBT people who are, or may be at risk of being, lonely.

 What is Sage?